anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 Q. I have bridged my assets onto the platform, but I can't unlock them.

-A. Unlocking requires a little FSN gas - less than 0.01 FSN.
-Anyswap will find a way to airdrop new users with this tiny amount of FSN, but in the mean time, someone in the community will most likely be happy to send you it if you ask them.
+A. Unlocking requires a little FSN gas.
+If you have just bridged an asset to the platform, you will have enough gas airdropped to you to cover the first unlocking.

 Q. When I try to connect to my Ledger, I just see 'Loading...' but nothing happens.